Sitting tests

 How long before the assignment's due date can a student begin to sit a test?

-The students will then have the total test time available to sit the test, that is, they will not have to stop one minute later, at 14:00.
+The students will then have the total test time available to sit the test.

 How long is an e-asTTle writing test?

-Allow students 40 minutes to complete each test.
-This does not include the time they need to fill in the cover, answer the attitude questions, complete the data about themselves, or do the practice questions.
-They should have 40 minutes for answering the questions.
+Students should have 40 minutes to answer the questions.
+This does not include time to fill in the cover, answer the attitude questions, complete the data about themselves, or do the practice questions.

-If you do give students longer, you will need to take this different administration procedure into account when interpreting students' performance against the norm population performance.
-Extra time may help your children do better than the norm population who only had 40 minutes.
+If you do give students more time you will need to take this into account when interpreting students' performance against the norm population performance.
+Extra time may help your students do better than the norm population who only had 40 minutes.

-Where can students get help troubleshooting problems that occur during testing?
+Where can students get help to troubleshoot problems that occur during testing?

-If an error message displays, students should first try to follow the instructions and/or use the buttons provided to resolve the error – rather than refreshing the screen or closing and re-opening the window.
-Refreshing or closing and reopening the test window can result in the system having to unnecessarily reload everything that is required for the test.
-This may take some time and puts extra load on the e-asTTle server.
+If an error message displays, students should first try to follow the instructions and/or use the buttons provided to resolve the error rather than refreshing the screen or closing and re-opening the window.
+Refreshing or closing and reopening the test window can result in the system having to reload everything that is required for the test.
+This takes extra time due to the load on the e-asTTle server.

-The information on the e-asTTle Help –Troubleshoot the test player page covers the different types of error messages students might see in e-asTTle and under what scenario you would expect to see them.
+e-asTTle Help –Troubleshoot the test player has more information on different types of error messages and where students would would expect to see them.